A Path Forward Exhibit

 Diane Denyes-Wenn

-Diane Denyes-Wenn about 2 years ago
+Diane Denyes-Wenn almost 3 years ago

 I support the relocation of the sculpture to be part of a new exhibit that includes the history of residential schools in this area and their lasting impact as well as a much broader consideration of John A MacDonald's role in residential schools as well as his significant contribution to the history of Canada.
 I think the proposed description of the first space (with the sculpture) is much too narrow.
 As currently written, it looks like the first space is merely an excuse to park the sculpture somewhere and explain its origins and then tell another story altogether about the history of residential schools.
 That misses the opportunity to lay the groundwork for a much more thoughtful exhibit about the complexity of assessing one person's contribution to history through only one or two parts of that contribution.
 I suggest Space One of the exhibit should include the links of John A MacDonald to the County (i.e. why the sculpture was designed as it was in the first place...a young man who later became a key figure in Canada's history at the start of his career in Picton).
 It should also include a relatively comprehensive description of John A MacDonald's entire life span and his major role in the history of Canada, including his role with respect to residential schools.
 After visiting spaces two and three (or as a part of one or both of these rooms) - and without diminishing the significance of the messages planned about residential schools - there should be some sort of wrap around exhibit/discussion that provides the opportunity to reflect upon the whole man and the difficulty of assessing any individual's role in history in a few words or symbols (like a single sculpture) and in an entirely different context.

-Joan McCalla about 2 years ago
+Joan McCalla almost 3 years ago

 I abhor the re-writing and adjustment of history as the holier-than-thou in this County suggest.
 No one, absolutely no one with a conscience, condones the repulsive and appalling mistreatment that the Indigenous have had to live through.
 How do you know what your family upheld in the past?
 I for one, do not want my family history to be re-written.
 Remember that those who live in glass houses should not throw stones.
 I like the proposal as is.
 Hiding MacDonald is not a solution.
 Having him on display will broach discussion and questions, and allow the onlooker the opportunity to form their own opinion.

-Sharon O'Meara about 2 years ago
+Sharon O'Meara almost 3 years ago

 There is to much mythology and many untruthful things going around and being said about Macdonald.
 It is very important that everything related to this new arrangement be factually and historically accurate and if that can't be done, it would be better to put the statue back in storage until it becomes possible to rely on facts and reality to study our historical record, not revisionist opinions.
 Blaming Macdonald for matters and developments that happened after his death, something that often happens, is reprehensible in the extreme.

-David MacKinnon about 2 years ago
+David MacKinnon almost 3 years ago

 - In 2015, the previous Council overstepped its authority at a politically controversial time, just as Macdonald's horrible national program of: physical, spiritual, and legal terrorism of native children and their communities began to emerge through the work of the TRC.
 The Christian Residential Schools is where the real war for indigenous lands was fought, by Christian missionaries against unprotected indigenous children.
 Macdonald's hidden legacy of national child abuse was already emerging in 2015, when the Macdonald statue project was being considered.
 The private donation was politically biased, in support of the old culture of British Christian Supremacy that lingers here.
 There were no JAM statues on Main for the first 150 years, why now?
 It was clearly meant to close political ranks amongst colonial die-hards in PEC, and it managed to radicalize most of County Council who went down the colonial rabbit hole of criminality, unwittingly.